corsairmarks/combined_silfae_revisited/mod/README.md

 * 1.0.0 Initial version
 * 1.0.1 More clothing selector improvement, don't allow other species to pick the free Eldar trait
 * 1.0.2 Namelist tweaks
+* 2.0.0 Mark as compatible with Stellaris version 3.1.* "Lem"
+    * Add new localisation keys introduced in 3.1
+    * Update Eye of Terror planet class with new ison syntax
+    * Fix changed field name in custom deposits

 ## Source Code